elliotdata/DataScience_MachineLearning_Portfolio/README.md

 - Fruit Image Classification using CNN (Deep Learning)
 - Creating an Image Search Engine (Deep Learning)
+- Document Topic Extraction with LDA and LLM (NLP & LLM)
 - Predicting Customer Loyalty with Machine Learning (Regression)
 - Enhancing Targeting Accuracy with Machine Learning (Classification)
 - “You Are What You Eat” Customer Segmentation (Clustering)